AHFERREIRA/adordd/README.md

 It must start by TMP or TEMp but can be "TMPROGER"

-These temporary fies mainy used or temporary indexes are created in the SQL sever as TEMPORARY and automaticly destroied
+These temporary fies are mainy used for temporary indexes are created in the SQL sever as TEMPORARY and automaticly destroied

 after connection ends.

-The are only visible to the user that creted them.
+They are only visible to the user that created them.

 D) SET ADO FIELDRECNO TABLES LIST TO {{"TABLE1","HBRECNO"},{"TABLE2","HBRECNO"}}